 How Do Facebook Ads Work?

-The cost of Facebook advertising varies depending on many factors.
-These factors include location, audience, and how good of an ad you created.
+The cost of Facebook advertising varies depending on many factors, including location, audience, and how good of an ad you created.
 In the United States, your Facebook ad will cost more than it would in another country due to the higher volume of competition.

 Facebook Business Manager

-Facebook business manager is a tool for creating, publishing, monitoring, and reporting on a variety of business aspects.
-An eCommerce company can give employees access to and assign a variety of roles within the platform with the business manager.
+Facebook Business Manager is a tool for creating, publishing, monitoring, and reporting on a variety of business aspects.
+An eCommerce company can give employees access to and assign a variety of roles within the platform.
 This helps an eCommerce team work as a unit and stay focused.
-It is an excellent tool for businesses to use when learning how to create an eCommerce page on Facebook.
+It's an excellent tool for businesses to use when learning how to create an eCommerce page on Facebook.

 Setting Up Your Facebook Business Manager Account

-After creating your Facebook business manager account, navigate through your Business Manager Menu to find “Ad Account Settings.”
-Fill out all the information, including your eCommerce name and link.
-You can manage your ad’s financial aspects by going back to the menu and continuing with “Billing & Payment Methods.”
-You can then proceed to enter your billing information and payment methods.
-You can also set the expenditure limit for your account here.
+After creating your Facebook Business Manager account, navigate through your Business Manager Menu to find “Ad Account Settings.”
+Fill out all the information, including your eCommerce site name and link.
+You can manage your ad's financial aspects by going back to the menu and continuing with “Billing & Payment Methods.”
+There, you can enter your billing information and payment methods, as well as set the expenditure limit for your account.

-As advertising increases on this platform, it is important to add another payment method to your Facebook business manager account in case you reach your monthly limit or have any interference with the first payment method.
-If the primary method fails, the running ads are stopped, a balance is due, and each ad must be restarted manually.
+As advertising increases on this platform, it's important to add another payment method to your Facebook Business Manager account in case you reach your monthly limit or have any interference with the first payment method.
+If the only method fails, the running ads are stopped, a balance is due, and each ad must be restarted manually.
 If you have a second payment method in place, however, Facebook will begin charging your second card automatically.

 Facebook bills on one of two occasions: at the end of every month or when you reach your billing threshold.
 If you hit the designated billing threshold, Facebook will charge your primary payment method.
-When advertising begins, the threshold will start low, and you will be charged every time you spend this amount on Facebook advertising.
+When advertising first begins, the threshold is low, and you'll be charged every time you spend this amount on Facebook advertising.
 As you keep spending and your payments get processed correctly, your threshold increases automatically.

 Facebook Ads Manager